Mystery-Coder/go-quizzo-api/README.md

 # Go API for Quizzo App

-An API written in Go using Gin with pgx for PostgreSQL database Used for Quizzo Web App
+An API written in Go using Gin with pgx for PostgreSQL(Supabase) database Used for Quizzo Web App

 # PostgreSQL Schema